Luxembourg International Climate Finance Days logo

 by Luxembourg Sustainable Finance Initiative

-Bridging Frameworks: EU Sustainable Finance Regulatory Priorities and Taxonomy Interoperability
+Bridging Frameworks: EU Sustainable

 This session will include a presentation and a panel discussion to explore the European Union’s Sustainable Finance Platform priorities, with a focus on the EU policy agenda and the work of the EU Sustainable Finance Platform.
 It will examine recent developments in EU taxonomy and its role in guiding capital towards sustainable activities.
 The panel discussion will further address challenges and opportunities around the EU and global taxonomy implementation and international interoperability.